Keweenaw-Kube/diorite/README.md

 callOnDisconnect: false
 ```

+### Development

+To publish a new version on GitHub, create a new Git tag with the desired version number: `git tag v1.2.3`.
+Push the tag, and the GitHub workflow will automatically build and create a new release.

 ### License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.